Code-Institute-Submissions/ms2-project-game/README.md

 In order to meet the requirements of the users, I began to brainstorm on what to do and how to go about it and deliver the desired result.
 I then decided to create memory game so I searched and watched a few Youtube videos on how to.
 These helped me to have a clear understanding on how to construct the plan.
 I also looked at similar sites created by other code institute students which helped me to make an informed decision.
 Visiting other sites and watching tutorials really helped me to have a better idea and largely influenced my final decision and I am pleased with the outcome so far.
 I also created the wireframe design of the website on Balsamiq (see file attached).

 ## Features

 ### Existing Features
+1. **Overlay:** This was used to display messages such as:
+  + The greeting ("Hey")
+  + The play link ("Genesis~Begin")
+  + The How To Play
+  + The Game Over ("Revelation")
+  + The Winner ("You're a Winner!")
+  + Try Again
+  + Restart
+2. **The Timer:** This counts down when the game starts.
+3. **The Flips Counter:** Counts and displays the number of times a player clicks on the cards.
+4. **The Board Game:** This is the card game area.
+5. **The Sound:** This includes the background music, flip sound, match sound when a player finds a match, game over sound and the winner sound depending on the actions taken by the player.

 ### Features to be Implemented
+In order to expand the features of the game, I would like to implement the following in the future:
+i.
+Different levels
+ii.
+A Score board
+iii.
+Add different versions to make the game more engaging.

 ## Technologies Used